ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 Players can have workshop maps on their competition machines provided that
 1. The workshop map was downloaded directly from the workshop by an event admin.
 1. The workshop map has a minimum of 100k (one hundred thousand) subscribers.
-1. The game is restarted in the presence of an admin before the competition match begin.
+1. The game is restarted in the presence of an admin before the competition match begins.

 #### Modifications/Restrictions
 - Game art and sound are not to be modified on player or observer clients.
 - Augmented reality (AR) elements are not to be designed to pretend to be a part of the game world.
-- Augmented reality (AR) elements are to only ever present useful information (e.g. player statistics).
+- Augmented reality (AR) elements are to only ever present useful information (e.g., player statistics).
 - Any sponsorship in AR attached to the above needs written approval by Valve.
 - Players' access to their inventory should not be modified or augmented.